-a.
 Project Summary/Abstract: (Field 7 on the Form) [MANDATORY]

 The Project Summary/Abstract must contain a summary of the proposed activity suitable for dissemination to the public.
 This document must not include any proprietary or sensitive business information as the DOE may make it available to the public.
-The

-Project Summary must not exceed 500 words of text.
-Save this information in a file named "Summary.pdf," and click on "Add Attachment" to attach.
+The Project Summary must not exceed 500 words of text.
+Save this information in a file named "Summary.pdf," and click on "Add Attachment" to attach it.

 The purpose of the Project Summary is to communicate the overall sense of the project, not every step of the work plan or every accomplishment in Phase I. Statements of future applications or benefits belong in the section on Commercial Applications and Other Benefits.
-Do not use acronyms, abbreviations, first-person references, or any proper names (including the name of the small business, any subcontractors or institutions, or any trade or product name).
+Do not use acronyms, abbreviations, first-person references, or any proper names (including the name of the small business, any subcontractors or institutions, or any trade/product name) in the body of the summary.